oracle/graal/truffle/docs/AOTOverview.md

 The following criteria should be satisfied when supporting context independent code:

-* All speculation on constant values must be disabled with multiple contexts initialized, as they will lead to a guaranteed deoptimization when used with the second context.
+* All speculation on runtime value identity must be disabled with multiple contexts initialized, as they will lead to a guaranteed deoptimization when used with the second context.
 * Function inline caches should be modified and implemented as a two-level inline cache.
 The first level speculates on the function instance's identity and the second level on the underlying CallTarget instance.
-It makes sense to disable the first level cache if multiple contexts are initialized, as this would unnecessarily cause deoptimization.
+The first level cache must be disabled if multiple contexts are initialized, as this would unnecessarily cause deoptimization.
 * The DynamicObject root Shape instance should be stored in the language instance instead of the language context.
 Otherwise, any inline cache on shapes will not stabilize and ultimately end up in the generic state.
-* All Node implementations must not store context-dependent data structures or runtime values.
+* All Node implementations must not store context-dependent data structures or context-dependent runtime values.
 * Loading and parsing of sources, even with language-internal builtins, should be performed using [TruffleLanguage.Env.parse](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleLanguage.html#parse-com.oracle.truffle.api.TruffleLanguage.ParsingRequest-) to cache Source parsing per language instance.
-Alternatively, a source cache can be implemented manually and stored in the `TruffleLanguage` instance.
+* All assumption instances should be stored in the language instance instead of the context.
+With multiple contexts initialized, the context instance read using context references may no longer be a constant.
+In this case any assumption read from the context would not be folded and they would cause significant runtime performance overhead.
+Assumptions from the language can be folded by the compiler in both single and multiple context mode.

 It is expected that an AST created for multiple contexts is compiled to less efficient machine code as it does not allow for speculation on the identity of runtime values.
 For example, instead of speculating on the function instance in an inline cache, it is necessary to speculate on the contained CallTarget.